 - Firmus Energy February 2016 "Animals" Competition

 Danny uses Canon & Olympus DSLRs for all wildlife images.
-For general wildlife photography, he uses a Canon 7D crop sensor body with a Canon 400mm f5.6L or Sigma 50-500mm f6.3 lens for wildlife and a Canon 10-18mm EFS USM f4 for environmental/habitat and landscape shots.
+For general wildlife photography, he uses a Canon 7Dmk1 & Mk2 crop sensor bodies with a Canon 400mm f5.6L (occasionally with 1.4x TC) or Sigma 50-500mm f6.3 lens for wildlife and a Canon 10-18mm EFS USM f4 for environmental/habitat and landscape shots.
 An Olympus E-5 is used for macro work, along with a Zuiko 35mm f2.8 and Sigma 105mm f2.8 macro lens and associated flashes and lighting.
 The GoPro family of action cams is used for underwater and fisheye shots/video.